wazuh/wazuh-documentation/source/user-manual/agents/listing/wazuh-dashboard.rst

 Listing agents using the Wazuh dashboard
 ----------------------------------------

-You can list and see basic information about all registered agents by going to the **Agents** module in the Wazuh dashboard:
+You can list and see basic information about all registered agents by going to the **Endpoints Summary** module in the Wazuh dashboard:

 .. thumbnail:: /images/kibana-app/agent-management/agents-preview.png
     :title: Listing agents from the Wazuh dashboard